JanHerca/urantiapedia/output/wikijs/en/article/Rosey_Lieske/Actualizing_The_Supreme_in_your_life.md

 These relationships are beautifully summarized:

 > “_The Supreme is symmetrically inclusive.
 The First Source and Center is potential in the three great Absolutes, is actual in Paradise, in the Son, and in the Spirit; but the Supreme is both actual and potential, a being of personal supremacy and of almighty power, responsive alike to creature effort and Creator purpose; self-acting upon the universe and self-reactive to the sum total of the universe; and at one and the same time the supreme creator and the supreme creature.
-The Deity of Supremacy is thus expressive of the sum total of the entire finite._” ([UB 117:1.9](/en/The_Urantia_Book/117#p1_9))
+The Deity of Supremacy is thus expressive of the sum total of the entire finite._” (<a id="a87_566"></a>[UB 117:1.9](/en/The_Urantia_Book/117#p1_9))

 The Supreme is in the business of synthesizing and mobilizing all this effort and purpose, striving for his own realization and gaining sovereignty step by step.
 He immediately functions in our lives as the unifier of our experience in God the Sevenfold.
 He is the very depth of deity we will ever understand.
 We may attain the Father, but we will _comprehend_ the Supreme.
 And he is ultimately our only approach to those processes and mentalities which transcend time and space and to those who are perfect and/or eternal in nature.
 When we step back and witness our innate processes of thought — constantly co-relating, sorting, and unifying our experience — it's easy to see that the functions of Supremacy in our lives are so elemental as to be almost unnoticeable.
 Like water to fish — a reaction reliability as cosmically supportive and all-embracing as sunshine and air.